JingHuan921/secondhalf_coding/README.md

 ○ Description: Integrate with major food delivery platforms like Uber Eats, Grubhub, and DoorDash to allow users to order food directly from the app.
 ○ Priority: High

-Notes:
-- langgraph_app/src/agent/graph.py line 33 is the entry point to import defined graph
-- output for use case diagram (png file) is in FYP_secondhalf/langgraph_app/src/backend/output folder